inform-us/requirements_specifications/rules/POM DrEaMing.md

 ## CLASSIFICATION
-The following data feeds into (i) the text at the bottom POM DrEaMing front tile (ii) POM DrEaMing documentation SPC chart
+The following data feeds into (i) the dial on the front tile (ii) POM DrEaMing documentation SPC chart

 POM DrEaMing Percentage Completions today (since midnight)

-Includes all patients present on T06 and WMS since 00:01 today
+Includes all patients present on T06 and WMS since 00:00 today

-Numerator = number of patients who have DrEaMing (all three of fluid intake, diet intake and mobilisation achieved) documented at least once since 00:01 today
+Numerator = number of patients who have DrEaMing (all three of fluid intake, diet intake and mobilisation achieved) documented at least once since 00:00 today until now

-Denominator = number of patients who have been present since 00:01 today
+Denominator = number of patients who have been present since 00:00 today until now

 *note compliance with the documentation is binary and patient must have all three documented to be considered compliant with documentation*